kunyuan/FeynCalc/README.md

 # External libraries:

 fmtlib:
-fmt (formerly cppformat) is an open-source formatting library.
+fmt (formerly cppformat) is .an open-source formatting library.
 It can be used as a fast and safe alternative to printf and IOStreams.
 [API reference](http://fmtlib.net/latest/api.html).